pytask-dev/pytask/docs/source/how_to_guides/provisional_nodes_and_task_generators.md

 In the next step, we want to define a task that consumes and merges all previously downloaded files into one file.

+The difficulty here is how can we reference the downloaded files before they have been downloaded.

 ```{literalinclude} ../../../docs_src/how_to_guides/provisional_task.py
 ---
 emphasize-lines: 9
 ---
 ```

-Here, the {class}`~pytask.DirectoryNode` is a dependency because we do not know the names of the downloaded files.
+To reference the files that will be downloaded, we use the {class}`~pytask.DirectoryNode` is a dependency.
 Before the task is executed, the list of files in the folder defined by the root path and the pattern are automatically collected and passed to the task.

 If we use a {class}`~pytask.DirectoryNode` with the same `root_dir` and `pattern` in both tasks, pytask will automatically recognize that the second task depends on the